-1101.01(1) Suggestion of Claims, Action To Be Made at Time of Suggesting Claims [R-46]
+1101.01(1) Action To Be Made at Time of Suggesting Claims

 At the same time that the claims are suggested an action is made on each of the applications that are up for action by the examiner, whether they be new or amended cases.
-In this way possible motions under rule 231(a) (2) and (3) may be forestalled.
-That is, the action on the new or amended case may bring to light patentable claims that should be included as counts of the interference, and, on the other hand, the rejection of unpatentable claims will serve to indicate to the opposing parties the position of the examiner with respect to such
+In this way possible motions under § 1.231(a) (2) and (3) may be forestalled.
+That is, the action on the new or amended case may bring to light patentable claims that should be included as counts of the interference, and, on the other hand, the rejection of unpatentable claims will serve to indicate to the opposing parties the position of the examiner with respect to such claims.

-When an examiner suggests that an applicant should copy one or more claims for interference, he should state which of the claims already in the case are, in his opinion, unpatentable over the claims suggested.
-This statement does not constitute a formal rejection of the claims, but, if the applicant copies the suggested claim but disagrees with the examiner's statement, he should so state on the record, not later than the time he copies the claims.
-In re Bandel, 146 USPQ 389 (CCPA 1965).
-If the applicant does not copy the suggested claims by the expiration of the period fixed for their presentation, the examiner should then reject those claims which he previously stated were unpatentable over the suggested claims on the basis that the failure to copy constituted a concession that the subject matter of those claims is the prior invention of another in this country under § 102(g) and thus prior art to the applicant under § 103.
+When an examiner suggests that an applicant should copy one or more claims for interference, the examiner should state which of the claims already in the case are, in his or her opinion, unpatentable over the claims suggested.
+This statement does not constitute a formal rejection of the claims, but, if the applicant copies the suggested claim but disagrees with the examiners' statement, the applicant should so state on the record, not later than the time the claims are copied.
+In re Bandel, 146 USPQ 389 (CCPA 1955).
+If the applicant does not copy the suggested claims by the expiration of the period fixed for their presentation, the examiner should then reject those claims which were previously stated as being unpatentable over the suggested claims on the basis that the failure to copy constituted a concession that the subject matter of those claims is the prior invention of another in this country under § 102(g) and thus prior art to the applicant under § 103.
 In re Oguie, 186 USPQ 227 (CCPA 1975).
-If the applicant does copy the suggested claims but loses the interference, when the case is returned to the examiner, he should then reject those claims which he previously stated were unpatentable over the suggested claims on the basis that the determination of priority constituted a holding that the subject matter of those claims is the prior invention of another in this country under § 102(g) and thus prior art to the applicant under § 103.
+If the applicant does copy the suggested claims but loses the interference, when the case is returned to the examiner, the examiner should then reject those claims which were previously stated as being unpatentable over the suggested claims on the basis that the determination of priority constituted a holding that the subject matter of those claims is the prior invention of another in this country under § 102(g) and thus prior art to the applicant under § 103.
 In re Risse, 154 USPQ 1 (CCPA 1967).